angeloskath/supervised-lda/docs/site/console_applications.md

 LDA++ implements a variational Expectation-Maximization (EM) procedure for the parameter estimation.
-To be more precise, we perform variational inference for learning the variational parameters in E-step, while we perform parameter estimation in M-step.
-The number of Expectation-Maximization (EM) steps that should be executed in order to train a model can be specified, by setting the value of **iterations** argument.
-In addition, the user can specify the number of jobs to be used in the Expectation step, by setting the value of **workers** argument.
+To be more precise, we perform variational inference for learning the variational parameters in E-step and parameter estimation in M-step.
+The number of Expectation-Maximization (EM) steps that should be executed in order to train a model can be specified, by setting the **iterations** argument.
+In addition, the user can specify the number of threads to be used in the Expectation step, by setting the value of the **workers** argument.
 The **snapshot_every** parameter is used to specify the number of EM steps, after which a model will be saved in the defined path.
 For example, if we set the **snapshot_every** argument to 5 and the **iterations** argument to